revaturelabs/interviewquestions/Java/Java Basics/Expressions Statements and Blocks.md

 - Statements are like sentences in a language.
 - We can use semicolon to seperate the statements(;).
 - There are for four types of statements.
   - Assignment statement : to Assign the values to varaible
   - Increment or decreament statement : `++` or `--`
   - Method invocations statement - calling the method
   - Object creation statement - object created with reference
 </details>
 </blockquote>

 ---

-3.How will you explain about blocks?
+3.How would you explain about blocks?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)
 <details>